 Bias and Ethical Issues

-The **development and application of AI models** across various sectors raise ethical concerns related to bias and fairness.
-Sectors like healthcare and criminal justice demand heightened ethical considerations when deploying AI solutions.
-Addressing bias in AI applications is crucial to ensuring equitable outcomes in areas such as hiring practices, law enforcement, and financial decision-making.
+The development and application of AI models in various sectors raise ethical concerns, particularly related to social impact and bias.
+Sectors like health and criminal justice must prioritize ethical principles to prevent unfair treatment in hiring, law enforcement, and loan approvals.

 Limited Knowledge